Vilsmeier–Haack reaction

+The reaction is named after Anton Vilsmeier and Albrecht Haack.

 For example, benzanilide and dimethylaniline react with phosphorus oxychloride to produce an unsymmetrical diaryl ketone.
 Similarly, anthracene is formylated at the 9-position.
 The reaction of anthracene with N-methylformanilide, also using phosphorus oxychloride, gives 9-anthracenecarboxaldehyde:

+In general, the electron-rich arene (3) must be much more active than benzene for the reaction to proceed; phenols or anilines are good substrates.

 Reaction mechanism

 The reaction of a substituted amide with phosphorus oxychloride gives a substituted chloroiminium ion (2), also called the Vilsmeier reagent.
 The initial product is an iminium ion (4b), which is hydrolyzed to the corresponding ketone or aldehyde during workup.